CanarysAutomations/report-builder/README.md

  - GitHub Account
  - GitHub ID & PAT Token

-## GraphQl
+## GraphQL

-GraphQL is a query language for your api.
+GraphQL is an open-source data query and manipulation language for APIs.
 With GraphQL, responses can be tailored to fit the requests which are sent.
 Also many resources can be fetched with a single response.
 Now many different programming languages support GraphQl implementations including C#, Erlang, Java, PHP etc.

 ## Why